lux5/HilltopServer_Otago/README.md

 Otago Regional Council (ORC) provides the public access to the Hilltop Server for Global and Telemetry.
 Python/R functions listed below provides an easier access to the flow/rainfall/water use time series from the public Hilltop Server **Global**, **Telemetry**, and **GlobalWM**.

-* **Global**: This dataset contains all the possible certified hydro-related data till April 2021 from Otago Regional Council.
+* **Global** (public access): This dataset contains all the possible certified hydro-related data till April 2021 from Otago Regional Council.
 The functions are:
     * `hourly_Rain_global`
     * `daily_Rain_global`
     * `hourly_Flo_global`
     * `daily_Flo_global`
     * `water_temp_global`
-* **Telemetry**: This dataset contains all the latest records from ORC's telemetry sites, but not certified.
+* **Telemetry** (public access): This dataset contains all the latest records from ORC's telemetry sites, but not certified.
 They are:
     * `hourly_Rain_telemetry`
     * `daily_Rain_telemetry`
     * `hourly_Flo_telemetry`
     * `daily_Flo_telemetry`
     * `water_temp_telemetry`
-* **GlobalWM**: This dataset has all possible water use data (water meters as the site names) till the latest.
+* **GlobalWM** (public access): This dataset has all possible water use data (water meters as the site names) till the latest.
 They are:
     * `hourly_WU`
     * `daily_WU`